-NURS 4501 - Clinical Practicum for R.N.'s I (0-3-1)
+NURS 4501 - Clinical Practicum for R.N.'s I (0-6-2)

 This practicum is designed to enable R.N. students to build on their existing clinical expertise, broaden their exposure to different specialty areas, and apply theory learned throughout B.S.N. curriculum to meet the needs of clients experiencing multiple, complex transitions.
 Each student will work with a faculty mentor to develop individualized learning objectives.
 Students complete 2 semester hours.

 Prerequisite(s): NURS 3101, NURS 3110.

-NURS 4502 - Clinical Practicum for R.N.'s (0-3-1)
+NURS 4502 - Clinical Practicum for R.N.'s (0-6-2)

 This practicum is a continuation of NURS 4501, R.N. students will work to accomplish and expand the learning objectives negotiated with their faculty mentors at the onset of NURS 4501.
 Students must complete 2 semester hours.
+Prerequisite(s): NURS 4501.